domschrei/theremin/manual.md

     sudo brickd --daemon

 and open `brickv`.
 You should now be able to connect to your master brick and see the connected two distance sensors.
-Get their three-figure UIDs (for example, `uvw` and `xyz`) and replace the definitions of `UID_FREQUENCY` and `UID_VOLUME` inside the configuration file `theremin.cfg` with your UIDs.
+Get their three-figure UIDs (for example, `uvw` and `xyz`) and replace the definitions of `UID_FREQUENCY` and `UID_VOLUME` inside the configuration file `theresa.cfg` with your UIDs.

     /* Sensor settings */